Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 We now have to create instances of Vulkan Backend Instance and Surface.
-These two states will only be used for instantiating and destroying other useful resources, thus we will have to keep them in `Renderer` struct as well.
+These two states will only be used for instantiating and destroying other useful resources; thus, we will have to keep them in `Renderer` struct.

 We will update our `create_backend` function, which will give us (instance, surface) instances for later use.